broadinstitute/dsp-appsec-infrastructure-apps/docs/README.md

 The `/modules` contains documentation for optional features of the appsec-apps cluster (i.e. CodeDx, etc.).
-To add a new integration, create a new folder in the `/modules` folder with the documentation files, then add the name of that folder to the `modules` list in the `variables.json` file.
+To add a new integration, create a new folder in the `/modules` folder with an `Overview.md` file, then add the name of that folder to the `modules` list in the `variables.json` file.

 There are some variables you can change in `variables.json`.
 This will